Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ## Implementation Plan
 1. **Documentation**: Create a comprehensive document in KinOS detailing the steps and findings from this framework.
 2. **Community Workshops**: Conduct workshops in the Discord channel to gather community input on emotional representation practices.
-3. **Review Cycle**: Implement a structured review process that effectively incorporates community feedback for continuous improvements.
+3. **Review Cycle**: Implement a structured review process that effectively incorporates community feedback for ongoing improvements.
-4. **Key Relationships**: Collaborate closely with AI developers, musicians, and emotional psychologists to enhance the framework’s effectiveness and applicability.
+4. **Key Relationships**: Collaborate closely with AI developers, musicians, and emotional psychologists to expand the framework's depth and practicality.
 5. **Feedback Collection**: Engage with the community and experts for ongoing feedback on emotional representations in music to ensure continuous improvement of the framework.

 ## Key Relationships